Toyota Celica: Decline

 In July 2004, Toyota announced the Celica (as well as the MR2) would be discontinued in the United States at the end of the 2005 model year due to a lack of sales.
 Celica sales hit 52,406 units in 2000, but dropped sharply to 14,856 in 2003.
 Just 8,710 Celicas were sold in 2004, and only 3,113 were sold in 2005.
+At that time, the sports coupe market in general had been rapidly shrinking in that region, in part due to the 1997 Asian financial crisis, the effects of the collapse of the Japanese asset price bubble (also known in Japan as the "bubble economy" or the Lost Decades), and the rising yen that pushed up prices in overseas markets.
+Sales of all sports coupes started to decline in recent years, and customers began to choose other vehicles such as SUVs.
 The 2005 model year was the last year of the Celica in the US.

-The sports coupe market, in general, was rapidly shrinking in that region, in part due to the 1997 Asian financial crisis and the effects of the collapse of the Japanese asset price bubble (also known in Japan as the "bubble economy").
-Sales of all sports coupes started to decline in recent years, and customers began to choose more practical vehicles such as SUVs.
-At this time, the Subaru XT6, Nissan 240SX, Honda Prelude, Mazda RX-7, Toyota Supra (A80), and many others have all been gone by this point and the Acura RSX was soon to follow.